csu-hmc/perturbed-data-paper/first-review-response.rst

 avoid using the ground reaction loads for trials 6-15.
 But these are included in the README file that is included in both of the compressed data files.
 We have opted to leave this as is to avoid creating a new version of the dataset.

+TvdB: This would be moot if we removed subjects 1,4,11.